I really wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence…

 Oh the sweet new baby scent…

 Since the news about dangers of talc-based baby powder came out, some companies have made the switch to talc-free baby powder.
-However, the other ingredients some talc-free baby powders contains are often still problematic.
+However, some ingredients talc-free baby powders contain can still be problematic.

 #2 FEEDING, FOOD PREP & STORAGE, ETC.